ml-tooling/ml-hub/README.md

 ##### Kubernetes

 When using Helm, you can pass the configuration to the installation command via `--set-file userConfig=./jupyterhub_user_config.py`.
-So the complete command could look like `helm upgrade --install mlhub mlhub-chart-1.0.1.tgz --namespace mlhub --values config.yaml --set-file userConfig=./jupyterhub_user_config.py`.
+So the complete command could look like `helm upgrade --install mlhub mlhub-chart-1.0.1.tgz --namespace mlhub --set-file userConfig=./jupyterhub_user_config.py`.
 Have a look at the [KubeSpawner properties](https://jupyterhub-kubespawner.readthedocs.io/en/latest/spawner.html) to see what can be configured.

-> **Info:** The Jupyterhub configurations `c.JupyterHub.base_url`, `c.JupyterHub.proxy_auth_token`, and `c.JupyterHub.debug` cannot be set in the `jupyterhub_user_config.py`.
+> **Info:** The JupyterHub configurations `c.JupyterHub.base_url`, `c.JupyterHub.proxy_auth_token`, and `c.JupyterHub.debug` cannot be set in the `jupyterhub_user_config.py`.
 Instead, if you want to specify them, you have to do it in the `config.yaml` (see below).

 Additionally to the `jupyterhub_user_config.py`, which can be used to configure JupyterHub or the Spawner, you can provide a `config.yaml` where you can make some Kubernetes-deployment specific configurations.
 Additionally, you have to use this yaml file for the settings `c.JupyterHub.base_url` and `c.JupyterHub.proxy_auth_token` as they have to be shared between services and, thus, have to be known during deployment.

 <details>
-<summary>A `config.yaml` where you set those values could look like following:</summary>
+<summary>A <i>config.yaml</i> where you set those values could look like following: (click to expand...)</summary>

 ```yaml
 proxy: